-For details regarding repair and replacement coverage, refer to the Medical Policy titled Durable Medical Equipment, Orthotics, Medical Supplies, and Repairs/Replacements.
+For details regarding repair and replacement coverage, refer to the Medical Policy titled Durable Medical Equipment, Orthotics, Medical Supplies and Repairs/Replacements (for New Mexico Only).

 Clinical Evidence

 Nonprogrammable Transdermal Insulin Delivery

 There is insufficient evidence in the clinical literature demonstrating the safety and efficacy of transdermal insulin delivery in the management of individuals with diabetes.